italiangrid/storm/_posts/2018-02-19-umd4-officially-supported.md

 StoRM v1.11.11 has been the latest StoRM release within the UMD-3 repositories.
 <br/>
-Latest StoRM versions still support UMD-3 repositories but **a migration to UMD-4 repositories is encouraged**.
+Latest StoRM versions still support UMD-3 but **we encourage a migration to UMD-4** because UMD-3 repositories are EOL.
 <br/>
-Installation instructions can be found within [System Administration Guide][syasdmin-guide].
+Installation instructions can be found into [UMD repositories section][umd-repos] of our System Administration Guide.

 In short: